SebastianBathrick/Chow/README.md

 ```

 # Chow
-A Python-sublanguage interpreter written entirely in C# for embedding in .NET projects.
+A Python sublanguage interpreter written entirely in C# for embedding in .NET projects.
 It targets .NET Standard 2.0 and has no external dependencies.

-Currently, Chow is still in development, so features and implementations are subject to change, and use in production is not recommended until version 1.0.0+.
+Chow is still in development, so features and the API are subject to change, and use in production is not recommended until version 1.0.0+.

-## Usecases
+## Use Cases
-- Run a safe and sandboxed Python code in your .NET application.
+- Run safe, sandboxed Python code in your .NET application.
 - Mix native .NET objects and functions with Chow code.
 - Support scripting in .NET applications, allowing users to customize their applications using Chow (e.g., Unity/Godot games).
-- Write readable frontend code in Chow for your Blazor applications.
+- Write frontend Python code for your Blazor applications.
-- Add functionality to an application after it's already built using Chow scripts (even AOT compiled applications).
+- Add functionality to an application after it's already built using Chow scripts (even AOT-compiled applications).

 ## Features
 The following is a list of features already implemented in Chow: